SenderW/ai-tts-audio-snippet-pipeline/README.md

 # AI TTS Audio Snippet Pipeline

-Small Flask app that uses OpenAI text to speech to insert spoken snippets into an existing MP3 file.
-Typical use cases are automatic intros, mid roll calls to action, and outros for podcasts, promos, or training audio.
+Small Flask app that uses OpenAI text to speech to insert spoken snippets into existing MP3 files.
+It is meant as a simple example for AI based content automation for podcasts, marketing audio or training material.

 ## What this tool does

-- Accepts an uploaded audio file (for example MP3).
+- Accepts an uploaded MP3 file.
 - Accepts at least four text lines:
   - Intro
   - First mid roll
   - Second mid roll
   - Outro
-- Uses OpenAI text to speech to generate four short speech snippets.
+- Uses OpenAI text to speech to generate four speech snippets.
-- Inserts these snippets into the audio:
+- Inserts these snippets into the track at fixed positions:
-  - Intro before the track
+  - Intro before the original audio
   - First mid roll after the first quarter
   - Second mid roll after the second quarter
   - Outro at the end
-- Exports a new MP3 file with simple ID3 metadata.
+- Exports a new MP3 file and writes simple ID3 metadata.

-This is a compact example of AI driven content automation for audio production.

 ## Architecture

-- **Framework**: Flask
+- Framework: Flask
-- **Audio processing**: pydub
+- Audio processing: pydub
-- **Metadata**: mutagen
+- Metadata: mutagen
-- **Text to speech**: OpenAI Audio API (`client.audio.speech.create` with `gpt-4o-mini-tts` or similar)
+- Text to speech: OpenAI Audio API (`client.audio.speech.create` with `gpt-4o-mini-tts` or similar model)

 ## Setup